kaviyamagudeeswaran/Bootcamp/README.md

 - Introduced to **Node.js**: a JavaScript runtime for back-end development 🖥️
 - Learned about **modules, packages, and npm** 📦
 - Started building a **server-side application** with Node.js 🌍
-- Explored the basics of **setting up a REST API** with Express.js 🌐

 ###  **DAY-6:CRUD Using Node.js with Postmanapi**